New COVID vaccines get FDA approval

 "I am worried about whether Americans are going to agree to take this booster in large numbers, and if they do whether they'll walk not run," says Dr. Peter Hotez of the Baylor College of Medicine and Texas Children's Hospital.
 "It's really important that Americans get this booster.
 It's the single most important thing you can do to protect yourself and your family."

 The FDA says people should wait at least two months since their last shot to get boosted.
-Some experts says people should wait at least three months since the last vaccination of infection, while others recommend waiting four to six months.
+Some experts say people should wait at least three months since the last vaccination or infection, while others recommend waiting four to six months.

 But some people may want to wait until a couple weeks before when they may be most likely to catch the virus, such as when they're planning to travel, some experts say.
 Others warn that could be risky because they could catch the virus in the meantime.